HusseinBakri/Tanit-Keylogger/README.md

 The tool is part of an Ethical Hacker Educational toolset taught normally in ethical hacking and computer security degrees (please see code of conduct).

 Tanit Keylogger is part of a toolset of Ethical Hacking tools that I will publish gradually on Github.
 1. Tanit Keylogger (Language: Python) - current repository.
-2.Adonis ARP Spoofer (Language: Python), repository URL (will be added later).
+2. Adonis ARP Spoofer (Language: Python), repository URL (will be added later).
 3. Simple MAC Changer (Language: Python), repository URL (will be added later).
 4. Anat Network Scanner (Language: Python), repository URL (will be added later).
 5. Hadad Keylogger (Language: Python), repository URL (will be added later).